SumanThatReddyBoi/Upskill/README.md

 ### [Python] Basic Calculator
 We have all used calculators in one way or the other.
 Many programmers build calculators as their first program, but without the graphical interface built to use the calulator, using the calculator becomes dificult and hard.
 So this program uses the graphical interface along with the back end interface of a basic calculator.

-## [Python] Wordle
+### [Python] Wordle
 The game wordle, is a replica of an existing game, that was made popular on New York Times Games App.
 The app, involves a player choose a word that is 5 letters long.
 The word they choose will then be compared to a word that the computer has choosen.
 The user will be given hints such as if the letters in the word they guessed are there in the word randomly choosen, and wether the position matches the location of the random word.
 Eventually the user either guesses the word in 6 attempts or the system reveals it.

-## [Website] Daily Quote Generator
+### [Website] Daily Quote Generator
 A simple website that uses HTML, CSS and JavaScript to give the user quotes and allows them to get a new quote by pressing the space bar with a list of quotes.
+A good motivational source of encoragement to those who require it.

+### [Website] Memory Game
+A game to improve memory.
+Utilizes cards built with HTML.
+CSS and JavaScript to play a game.
+It keeps track of score (as to how many tries you take to fully solve the game).
+It is currently themed with fruits and veggies, but can be themed to any picture based on the local API stored in the /data file.
+Optimized for upto 36 Cards (18 Pairs).

+### []